NathStevo97/certifications-notes/kubernetes/CKAD/08_Persistent-Volumes/02_Persistent-Volumes.md

   name: pv-vol1
 spec:
   accessModes:
-    - ReadWriteOnce / ReadOnlyMany / ReadWriteMany
+    - ReadWriteOnce / ReadOnlyMany / ReadWriteMany # how a volume should be mounted on a host
   capacity:
     storage: 1Gi
   hostPath: